 SPECIAL FEATURES OF THE MYP AT IST: GRADES 6-9

-English, Science and Math are taught for 10 periods per A/B cycle.
-Additional languages/subjects are taught for 8 periods.
-Design is taught in the Design Center in the Qin Building.
+English, Science, and Math are taught for 10 periods per A/B cycle, while additional languages and subjects are taught for 8 periods.
+Design is instructed in the Design Center in the Qin Building.